Dotbusters

-The Dotbusters was a hate group active in Jersey City, New Jersey, United States, from 1975 to 1993 that attacked and threatened Indian Americans, particularly Hindu Americans in the fall of 1975.
-The term "dot" in "Dotbusters" originates from the bindi, a traditional forehead mark worn by Indian women.
+The Dotbusters was a hate group active in Jersey City, New Jersey, United States, from 1975 to 1993 that attacked and threatened South Asian Americans in the fall of 1975.
+The term "dot" in "Dotbusters" originates from the bindi, a traditional forehead mark worn by a number of women from various South Asian countries.

 Background

 A Bindi is a coloured dot or a sticker worn in the center of the forehead, mostly by women from Dharmic communities like Hindus, Sikhs, Buddhists, and Jains.